spotlightpa/poor-richard/content/news/2021-12-22-SPLMAPTOOL.md

 aliases = ["/mydistrict"]
 arc-id = "K5Y7MV2YKFGWZEGLDKEHZCJ2E4"
-authors = ["Kate Huangpu", "Carl Johnson"] blurb = "Enter your address into Spotlight PA’s Pennsylvania redistricting tool to find out how the demographics of your congressional, state House, and state Senate districts could change." byline = "Kate Huangpu of Spotlight PA and Carl Johnson of Spotlight PA" description = "Enter your address into Spotlight PA’s Pennsylvania redistricting tool to find out how the demographics of your congressional, state House, and state Senate districts could change." headers = ["Feature-Policy: geolocation *;"] image = "external/7x62vr0y13fc2fk8wf7tj1678r.jpeg" image-credit = "Amanda Berg / For Spotlight PA"
+authors = ["Kate Huangpu", "Carl Johnson"] blurb = "Enter your address into Spotlight PA’s Pennsylvania redistricting tool to find out how the demographics of your congressional, state House, and state Senate districts will change." byline = "Kate Huangpu of Spotlight PA and Carl Johnson of Spotlight PA" description = "Enter your address into Spotlight PA’s Pennsylvania redistricting tool to find out how the demographics of your congressional, state House, and state Senate districts will change." headers = ["Feature-Policy: geolocation *;"] image = "external/7x62vr0y13fc2fk8wf7tj1678r.jpeg" image-credit = "Amanda Berg / For Spotlight PA"